-On their own, they aren’t very dangerous, but if you mix antibiotics and kratom, you could experience unwanted side effects.
+These compounds aren’t dangerous on their own, but if you mix antibiotics and kratom, you could experience unwanted side effects.

-Be extremely careful and always talk to your doctor first.
-You’ll probably only be on metronidazole for seven days but don’t take the risk of a negative interaction.
+Be extremely careful, and always talk to your doctor first.
+You’ll probably only be on metronidazole for seven days, so it’s best to avoid the risk of experiencing a negative interaction.

 No, it’s not safe to mix metronidazole with kratom.

-When taken together, these two substances make each other stronger, heightening your risk of side effects, including an overdose.
+When taken together, kratom’s effects could last longer and become more potent, heightening your risk of experiencing side effects, including an overdose.

 Talk to your doctor to determine if this combo is right for you.

-Metronidazole first became commercially available in 1960.
+Metronidazole is an antibiotic drug that became commercially available in 1960 .
 Since then, it’s become one of the drugs listed on the World Health Organization’s List of Essential Medicines.

 |Trade Name||Flagyl, Flagyl 375, Flagyl ER|

-Metronidazole is used as an antibiotic and can treat the reproductive system, gastrointestinal tract, skin, heart, bone, joint, lung, blood, and nervous system.
+Metronidazole is an antibiotic that can treat infections in the reproductive system, gastrointestinal tract, skin, heart, bone, joint, lung, blood, and nervous system.
 Additionally, it can treat sexually transmitted diseases and bacterial vaginosis.

 - Upset stomach

-Its primary use is increasing energy and relieving pain, especially among laborers in Southeast Asia.
+Other primary uses of kratom are increasing energy and relieving anxiety and insomnia, especially among laborers in Southeast Asia.
 It also has a wide variety of other benefits, including reducing symptoms of opioid withdrawal.